sfc-gh-dwilczak/tutorials/docs/snowflake/notebooks/RAG/pdf/pdf.md

 Select the packages drop-down.
 ![Drop-Down](images/04.png)

-Lookup and added these three packages:
+Add these three packages with the version specified:

-- langchain
+- langchain  = 0.0.298
-- pypdf2
+- pypdf2 = 2.10.5
-- snowflake-snowpark-python
+- snowflake-snowpark-python 1.13.0a1
+- pandas = 2.14

 ![Package select](images/05.png)